Romelium/mpatch/README.md

 *   **Markdown-Aware:** Directly parses unified diffs from within ````diff ` or ````patch ` code blocks in any text or markdown file.
 *   **Context-Driven:** Ignores `@@ ... @@` line numbers, finding patch locations by matching context lines.
 This makes it resilient to minor preceding changes in a file.
-*   **Fuzzy Matching:** If an exact context match isn't found, `mpatch` can use a similarity algorithm to find the *best* fuzzy match, allowing patches to apply even if the source has slightly diverged.
+*   **Fuzzy Matching:** If an exact context match isn't found, `mpatch` uses a sophisticated similarity algorithm to find the *best* fuzzy match.
+This logic can handle cases where lines have been added or removed near the patch location, allowing patches to apply even when the surrounding context has moderately diverged.
 *   **Safe & Secure:** Includes a `--dry-run` mode to preview changes and built-in protection against path traversal attacks.
 *   **Flexible:** Handles multiple files and multiple hunks in a single pass.
 It correctly processes file creations, modifications, and deletions (by removing all content from a file).
 *   **Informative Logging:** Adjustable verbosity levels (`-v`, `-vv`) to see exactly what `mpatch` is doing.